Associate Provost and Dean of Graduate Studies

 I was appointed by the National Association of Secondary School Principals (NASSP) to a three-year term on the Board of Examiners for the National Council for the Accreditation of Teacher Education (NCATE).
 I served on the onsite and/or offsite review teams for colleges and universities in Ohio, Washington, North Carolina, Tennessee, and Georgia.

-In October 2012, I was inducted into the Brevard College Gallery of Distinguished Alumni.
+In October 2012, I was inducted into the Brevard College Gallery of Distinguished Alumni and in the spring of 2014 was inducted into the Heritage High School Athletic Hall of Fame.

 - National Association of Secondary School Principals (NASSP)